-A. Yes.
+- 7 A. Yes.
 I will address Empire's qualifications, Empire's financial ability to provide the service, need for the service, and the public interest.
-Empire witness Todd Mooney will address the economic feasibility of the project.

-10Q.DO YOU BELIEVE THAT EMPIRE IS QUALIFIED TO PROVIDE THE11SERVICE CALLED FOR BY THE REQUESTED CERTIFICATES OF12CONVENIENCE AND NECESSITY?
+Empire witness Todd Mooney will address the economic feasibility of the project. - 10 Q. DO YOU BELIEVE THAT EMPIRE IS QUALIFIED TO PROVIDE THE 11 SERVICE CALLED FOR BY THE REQUESTED CERTIFICATES OF 12 CONVENIENCE AND NECESSITY? - A. Yes.

-A. Yes.
 Empire has a vast amount of experience in the generation, transmission, and distribution of electricity.
 Empire owns and operates an electric utility system located in contiguous portions of Arkansas, Kansas, Missouri and Oklahoma, which is used to serve approximately 172,000 total electric customers.

 Empire provides electric service in an area of approximately 10,000 square miles in the southwest corner of Missouri and reaches into adjacent corners of the states of Kansas, Oklahoma, and Arkansas.
 Approximately 153,000 of Empire's customers are located in Missouri, 10,000 in Kansas, 4,700 in Oklahoma and 4,500 in Arkansas.
 Empire's operations are regulated by the utility regulatory commissions of these four states as well as the Federal Energy Regulatory Commission.
 The area embraces 119 incorporated communities in 21 counties in the four-state area.
-Empire has owned generation capacity of 1,447 MWs and purchased generation capacity of 303 MWs.
+Empire has owned generation capacity

+- of 1,447 MWs and purchased generation capacity of 303 MWs.
 This includes coal-fired, natural fired, hydroelectric and wind generation assets.
-Empire owns and operates approximately 1,208 miles of transmission lines and 6,911 miles of distribution lines.

-5 Q. DOES EMPIRE'S OWNERSHIP STRUCTURE PROVIDE ADDITIONAL 6 ASSETS OF BENEFIT TO EMPIRE IN REGARD TO THE WIND 7 GENERATION PROJECTS?

-8 A. Yes.
-On January 1, 2017, Empire was acquired by Liberty Utilities (Central) Co., a 9 subsidiary of APUC.
-APUC consists of two primary operating units: Liberty Utilities 10 Co.
-(Liberty Utilities), which provides nearly 800,000 customers electric, natural gas, and 11 water services across 12 states (including Empire) and includes a rate-regulated asset 12 portfolio of 1.3 GW of generation capacity, and Liberty Power, which owns a portfolio 13 of over 1.5 GW of hydroelectric, wind, solar, thermal, and natural gas fired generating 14 capacity in the United States and Canada.
-Since the closing of the acquisition, Empire 15 has been integrated into the Liberty Utilities' family of businesses, which brings benefits 16 and opportunities to Empire's customers based on their experience with developing 17 renewable generation.
-APUC has developed renewable energy projects with tax equity 18 partners and, as a result, has expertise in these types of transactions.

-19 Q. DOES EMPIRE HAVE THE FINANCIAL ABILITY TO ACQUIRE THE WIND

-PROJECTS FOR WHICH EMPIRE SEEKS CCNS AND TO CONTINUE TO PROVIDE SAFE AND ADEQUATE SERVICE TO ITS CUSTOMERS?
+Empire owns and operates approximately 1,208 miles of transmission lines and 6,911 miles of distribution lines. - Q. DOES EMPIRE'S OWNERSHIP STRUCTURE PROVIDE ADDITIONAL ASSETS OF BENEFIT TO EMPIRE IN REGARD TO THE WIND GENERATION - 6 PROJECTS? - 7 A. Yes.
+On January 1, 2017, Empire was acquired by Liberty Utilities (Central) Co., a 8 subsidiary of APUC.
+APUC consists of two primary operating units: Liberty Utilities Co.
+9 (Liberty Utilities), which provides nearly 800,000 customers electric, natural gas, and 10 water services across 12 states (including Empire) and includes a rate-regulated asset 11 portfolio of 1.3 GW of generation capacity, and Liberty Power, which owns a portfolio of 12 over 1.5 GW of hydroelectric, wind, solar, thermal, and natural gas fired generating 13 capacity in the United States and Canada.
+Since the closing of the acquisition, Empire has 14 been integrated into the Liberty Utilities' family of businesses, which brings benefits and 15 opportunities to Empire's customers based on their experience with developing renewable 16 generation.
+APUC has developed renewable energy projects with tax equity partners and, 17 as a result, has expertise in these types of transactions. - Q. DOES EMPIRE HAVE THE FINANCIAL ABILITY TO ACQUIRE THE WIND PROJECTS FOR WHICH EMPIRE SEEKS CCNS AND TO CONTINUE TO PROVIDE SAFE AND ADEQUATE SERVICE TO ITS CUSTOMERS? - A. Yes.

-A. Yes.
 Empire has an investment grade credit rating and is part of a corporate family that is also investment grade and has nearly \$9 billion in assets.
+Empire has the financial ability to acquire the Neosho Ridge as well as the Kings Point and North Fork Ridge projects.

-1 V. THE WIND PROJECTS
+V. THE WIND PROJECTS

-Q. FOR WHAT PROJECTS IS EMPIRE SEEKING CCNS?
+2 Q. FOR WHAT PROJECTS IS EMPIRE SEEKING A CCN?

-A. Empire is seeking CCNs in this case for two projects - Kings Point and North Fork Ridge.
-These Wind Projects are both located in or near Empire's service territory and will create minimal transmission upgrades and congestion pricing in the Southwest Power Pool Integrated Marketplace.
+- A. Empire is seeking a CCN in this case for Neosho Ridge.
+This Wind Project is located near - 4 Empire's service territory and will create minimal transmission upgrades and congestion - 5 pricing in the Southwest Power Pool Integrated Marketplace.

-7 Q. WHERE WILL THE PROJECTS BE LOCATED?
+6 Q. WHERE WILL THE PROJECT BE LOCATED?